 The urinary system consists of the kidneys, the ureters, the urinary bladder and the urethra.
 The kidneys are the organs that filter the blood to remove wastes and maintain the electrolyte balance of the body.
-The filtered waste becomes urine, travels to the urinary bladder through the ureters and continuously collects in the bladder.
-The bladder is able to expand due to the special properties of its lining made of transitional cells.
+The filtered waste becomes urine, travels to the urinary bladder via the ureters, and continuously collects in the bladder.
+The bladder is able to expand due to the special properties of its wall and inner lining.
 When an animal urinates the urine is voided from the body through the urethra.

-If the tumor has spread to lymph nodes within the abdomen, they may be palpated during a digital rectal examination, and your companion may strain to defecate.
+If the tumor has spread to lymph nodes within the abdomen, they may be palpated during a digital rectal examination.
 Spread of tumor to bones can cause lameness or bone pain.
 If the bladder tumor invades into the urethra it can block urine flow and cause straining to urinate.
-If severe enough this can eventually lead to kidney damage and buildup of waste products in the body.
+If severe enough this can eventually lead to kidney damage (hydronephrosis) and possibly kidney failure.
 Complete inability to urinate is a medical emergency and should be addressed by a veterinarian immediately.

 Urinalysis: Pets with bladder cancer sometimes have cancer cells found in their urine.
-Inflammation of the urinary tract from an infection can form a similar kind of cells, so this test is rarely diagnostic for bladder cancer.
+Inflammation of the urinary tract from an infection can form similar appearing cells, so this test is rarely diagnostic for bladder cancer.
 However, it does check for secondary infections of the bladder (due to the tumor) and helps to evaluate the health of the kidneys.

 Blood work: Blood work is often normal in pets with bladder cancer unless kidney function is impaired.
-In that case, your veterinarian may find that your pet has evidence of kidney dysfunction.
-Blood work is also important because it helps evaluate your pet’s overall health and may affect the best treatment option.
+Blood work is also important because it helps evaluate your pet’s overall health, which have an influence on treatment options.

 Veterinary bladder tumor antigen (VBTA) test: This is a screening test run on urine to check for bladder tumors in dogs.
 One of the pitfalls of this test is that dogs without bladder cancer might test positive for VBTA, especially if there is a bladder infection.

-Abdominal imaging: Bladder tumors are rarely evident on normal X-rays, however spread of tumor to the bones may be evident.
-Sometimes special dye studies (cystograms) can be used to make the tumors visible on X-rays.
+Abdominal imaging: Bladder tumors are rarely evident on normal abdominal radiographs (X-rays), however spread of tumor to the bones may be evident.
+Sometimes special dye studies (cystograms) can be used to make the tumors visible on radiographs.
 This study is especially helpful if your veterinarian suspects that the tumor may be invading your pet’s urethra.
 Another way to image the abdomen is with ultrasound.
-Ultrasound is helpful for looking at the size of the tumor within the bladder and the size of lymph nodes surrounding the tumor.
+Ultrasound is helpful for looking at the size of the tumor within the bladder and the size of lymph nodes adjacent to the urinary bladder.

-Chest imaging: Since bladder cancers can spread to the lungs, your veterinarian may take chest X-rays to check for metastases.
+Chest imaging: Since bladder cancers can spread to the lungs, your veterinarian may take chest radiographs to check for metastases.

 Biopsy: To definitively diagnose TCC of the bladder, a sample of cancerous cells must be evaluated.
 This is usually done with either a surgical biopsy or from cells collected through an ultrasound-guided urinary catheter.
 In female dogs, cystoscopy (camera is inserted into the bladder) is useful to directly visualize and biopsy the tumor.
 The biopsy will be sent to a pathologist to examine under a microscope.

 Surgery: Surgical removal of the entire tumor is rarely possible.
-This is because the tumor usually arises where the ureters and urethra enter the bladder, and surgery would disrupt these vital structures.
+This is because the tumor usually arises at the site where the ureters enter the bladder and the outflow region of the urethra; hence, surgery would disrupt these vital structures.
 Occasionally the tumor arises elsewhere in the bladder (especially in cats), and surgery can remove all or most of the tumor.
 When the tumor is only reduced in size at surgery this is called “debulking”.
 Although it may temporarily relieve symptoms for the pet, the tumor will regrow.

 Chemotherapy: Unfortunately, a chemotherapy protocol that works well for bladder cancers in pets has not yet been found.
 Less than 20% of pets will respond to the intravenous chemotherapy protocols currently used.
-An oral anti-inflammatory drug called piroxicam (Feldene®) has also been shown to have some anti-cancer activity and may help some dogs.
-Piroxicam works best when combined with chemotherapy.
+Certain oral nonsteroidal anti-inflammatory drugs, such as piroxicam (Feldene®) or meloxicam (Metacam®), have demonstrated anti-cancer activity with TCC and may help some dogs.
+These work best when combined with chemotherapy.

 Radiation therapy: Radiation therapy can be helpful in some patients with bladder cancer.
 Although some studies suggest it works better than chemotherapy, it can have serious side effects.

 The long-term prognosis for pets with bladder cancer is generally poor regardless of therapy.
-However, with treatment, pets can have a better quality of life for a longer period of time.
+However, with treatment, pets can have an improved quality of life for a period of time.
 On average, dogs with TCC of the bladder live 4-6 months without treatment and 6-12 months with treatment.